mucommander/mucommander/readme.txt

   was taken into account.
 - Fixed an issue under Linux causing the muCommander icon to sometimes stay in the system tray after the application had quit.
+- Security fix: credentials.xml is no longer readable by 'group' and 'other' under UNIX-based systems.

 Known issues:
 - Korean translation is not up-to-date.